Entanglement in the Dicke subspace: Entanglement and PPT property

 \end{proposition} \begin{proof} Let $Q$ have the completely positive decomposition, $Q = \sum^N_{q=1} v^{\otimes n}_q.$ \begin{itemize} \item[(1)] Let $S$ be the slice of the tensor over the indices $I$, by fixing indices $\forall k \in I, i_k = a_k.$ Then, we have as $\prod_{k \in I} (v_q)_{a_k} \geq 0.$ \item[(2)] For $n$ odd there is no balanced flattening.
 Hence, we assume $n = 2m$ is even.
 Then, we have that the balanced flattening of the tensor \item[(3)] The proof follows from combining the result in Item (1) and Item (2). \end{itemize} \end{proof}

 We define the following convex cones of moment tensors:

 and for $k =\lfloor n/2 \rfloor$ we denote the set of \emph{all slice flattenings} positive semidefinite by

 By \cref{prop:cp-slice}, this is outer relaxation of completely positive tensors.
-Moreover, we have the following equivalence that establishes that moment tensors are conic duals to SOS tensors. \begin{theorem} We have the following conic duality:
+Moreover, we have the following equivalence that establishes that moment tensors are dual cones to SOS tensors. \begin{theorem} We have the following conic-duality:

 \end{theorem}

 \begin{proof} Recall that we have the following equivalence

 We now explain how the moment matrices \(\mathcal{M}^{(\alpha,j)}[\mathcal{L}_T]\) are obtained from slice--flattenings of \(T\).
 Recall the entries of this matrix